pivotal/docs-tap/install-openshift/profile.hbs.md

 - `EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET-NAMESPACE` is the namespace in which `EXTERNAL-REGISTRY-FOR-LOCAL-SOURCE-SECRET` is available.
-- `SSH-SECRET-KEY` is the SSH secret key in the developer namespace for the supply chain to fetch source code from and push configuration to.
+- `GIT-SOURCE-CREDENTIAL-SECRET-NAME` is the name of the kubernetes secret in the developer namespace that supplies the git credentials for the supply chain to fetch source code from.
+This field is only required if you use a private repository.
+See [Git authentication](../../scc/git-auth.hbs.md) for more information.
-This field is only required if you use a private repository, otherwise, leave it empty.
-See [Git authentication](../scc/git-auth.hbs.md) for more information.
+- `GITOPS-CREDENTIAL-SECRET-NAME` is the name of the kubernetes secret in the developer namespace that supplies the git credentials for the supply chain to push configuration to.
+See [Git authentication](../../scc/git-auth.hbs.md) for more information.
 - `GIT-CATALOG-URL` is the path to the `catalog-info.yaml` catalog definition file.
 You can download either a blank or populated catalog file from the [Tanzu Application Platform product page](https://network.tanzu.vmware.com/products/tanzu-application-platform/#/releases/1239018).
 Otherwise, you can use a Backstage-compliant catalog you've already built and posted on the Git infrastructure.
 - `MY-DEV-NAMESPACE` is the name of the developer namespace.
 SCST - Store exports secrets to the namespace, and SCST - Scan deploys the `ScanTemplates` there.
 This allows the scanning feature to run in this namespace.
 If there are multiple developer namespaces, use `ns_for_export_app_cert: "*"` to export the SCST - Store CA certificate to all namespaces.
 - `TARGET-REGISTRY-CREDENTIALS-SECRET` is the name of the secret that contains the